China stocks fall as domestic demand still under pressure; HK shares also down

 PHOTO

-** China's blue-chip CSI300 Index dropped 1.1% by the lunch break, while the Shanghai Composite Index lost 0.6%.
-Hong Kong's benchmark Hang Seng Index was down 2.1%.
+** China's blue-chip CSI300 Index closed down 1.1%, while the Shanghai Composite Index slipped 0.6%.
+Hong Kong's benchmark Hang Seng Index dropped 2.3%.

 ** China's consumer prices were flat in September, while factory-gate prices shrank at a slower pace, official data showed on Friday, indicating deflationary pressures persist in the economy.

-** The data fanned worries about deflation in the economy again and suggested that China's domestic demand, and thus economic recovery, is still not solid and needs more policy support, UBS analysts wrote in a note.
+** The data suggested that China's domestic demand, and thus economic recovery, is still not solid and needs more policy support, UBS analysts wrote in a note.

 ** Consumer stocks fell broadly, with liquor and tourism shares leading the decline.